Advertiser Disclosure:We may earn a commission from partner links on this site.

 Estimated savings: 15-40% on physical damage coverage

-Higher deductibles mean lower premiums because you are assuming more risk on smaller claims.
-The savings can be substantial.
+Higher deductibles mean lower premiums because you are taking on more risk on smaller claims.
+The savings add up.

 What to do: Only increase deductibles if you have cash reserves to cover the higher amount.
 A $5,000 deductible saves money until you have a claim and cannot cover the deductible.